 Last year’s Won’t You Be My Neighbor? was a tear-jerking documentary about Mr. Rogers (see previous post).
 This year’s A Beautiful Day in the Neighborhood is fictional, showcasing Mr. Rogers (Tom Hanks) through a based-on-a-true-story tale about his relationship with cynical journalist Lloyd Vogel (Matthew Rhys), a guy with significant father issues.

-As you can see in the trailer, some bonding occurs:
+As you can see in the trailer for A Beautiful Day in the Neighborhood, some bonding occurs:

-Five of the messages that stand out in this movie:
+Five of the messages that stand out in A Beautiful Day in the Neighborhood:

 - The need for empathy and listening